-- They transmit positive emotions and they’re by your side during the bad times with a smile.
+- Transmit positive emotions and they’re by your side during the bad times with a smile.
 They never judge or intrude more than is necessary.

-- They allow you to grow as a person, helping you understand the things that can’t be seen, and enriching you with their many points of view.
+- Allow you to grow as a person, helping you understand the things that can’t be seen, and enriching you with their many points of view.

 - Like all of us, they cannot know everything, but they’re willing to learn new things with you.
 They awaken your mind and infect you with their positive attitude and the desire to explore new options.

 - Thanks to their good deeds and general way of being, they manage to always make you be the best version of yourself.

 If you’re able to attach a name to each of the points we mentioned above, congratulations!
 You’re surrounded by interesting people who bring more to your life than they take away.

 That’s a great thing, and you should always try to keep them near to bring you to light and infect you with their joy.